juanpallotta/GALION_Lidar_Tools/README.md

 - `NET`: Is the network name as is named inside the GALION Network (ie: **LALINET**).
 - `SITENAME`: Name of the site as is named inside the GALION Network (ie: *OZONECEILAP*).
 - `TEMPLATE`: Key-word, it is mandatory the use CAPITALS.
 - `free_key_word`: A free word used to describe the template.
-This is useful in case of using different sites or data status, one can define different templates without changing the name for the run.
+This is useful in case of using different sites or data statuses, so one can define different templates for different cases.

 The output JSON filename automatically generated will be created following the GALION rules: